 Your answer to question two should help you with this section.

-In essence, Intra-AWS transfers within the the same availability zone are free (one exception is using a public IP, since effectively you are going out to the internet and coming back in).
+In essence, Intra-AWS transfers within the same availability zone are free (one exception is using a public IP since effectively you are going out to the internet and coming back in).

 Internet inbound is free, Internet outbound costs money